DigitalCoreHub/tinypine-docs/docs/introduction.md

 # Welcome to TinyPine.js 🌲

-**TinyPine.js** is a minimal, reactive JavaScript framework that brings the simplicity of Alpine.js with a tiny footprint and powerful features.
+**TinyPine.js** is a minimal, reactive JavaScript framework with a tiny footprint and powerful features.

 ## Why TinyPine?